DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-03-17-managing-individual-email-notifications.md

 We show a change link above the summary list as all notifications can be changed on one page.

-If the user is a member of multiple organisations, we display the organisation name, the list of notifications and a change link for each organisation.
+If the user belongs to multiple organisations, the organisation name, the list of notifications and a change link for each organisation is displayed.

 ### Changing email notifications

-We display yes/no radio buttons for each category of notification.
+We show yes/no radio buttons for each category of notification.

 We used radio buttons instead of checkboxes because the labels explicitly state what the user is doing.
 Extra effort is needed to understand what ticking a checkbox means.